What is FANTASTIC FLORIDAS?

 Florida and its influence is everywhere.
 Your florida literature need not be set in Florida, the United States, or on planet Earth.

-Flannery O’Connor said of the South: “An identity is not to be found on the surface.”
-This is another way of warning against clichés and reductivism––the bane of good writing in any genre.
-Please avoid that.
-But the quote is also limited in its designation of a single identity.
 Florida is one of the most diverse and culturally pluralistic states in the nation, while also being a “red state” with a textbook American history of oppression and erasure.
-There are many stories to tell.
+There are many stories to tell and many voice to uplift.
 We encourage submissions from writers of all ages, races, genders, abilities and cultural backgrounds.

 Teege Braune, prose